 Vestey Holdings Limited and its subsidiaries (“the Group”) provide import and distribution services to a range of customers from the wholesale market to the retail sector and the end user.
-The Group operates in seven countries in three main geographical regions: UK, Mainland Europe and the Middle East.
+The Group operates in seven countries in four main geographical regions: UK, Mainland Europe, Middle East and South East Asia.

-This is the Group’s second published tax strategy, having been approved by the Board of Directors on 5 December 2018.
+This is the Group’s thirdd published tax strategy, having been approved by the Board of Directors on 7 December 2022.
 This strategy will be reviewed and updated annually, following further approvals by the Board.
 Our tax strategy is outlined below, and outlines the Group’s attitude towards tax risk, tax planning and interactions with HMRC.